 Great leaders understand that creating a sense of purpose and pride among team members is a major ingredient for a winning team.
-They are constantly on the lookout for ways to harness and cultivate pride in order to create a culture and tradition of successful campaigns.
+They are constantly on the lookout for ways to harness and cultivate team pride in order to create a culture and tradition of success.

 "Pride represents a personal commitment.
 It is an attitude which separates those who achieve excellence from those who accept mediocrity."

-No different than a successful sport team, leaders can use free team building games and create team awards for their most successful players.
+No different than a successful sports team, leaders can use free team building games and create team awards for their most successful players.
 These awards might include:

 The possible award categories are endless and can include key elements of your business.
 Awards may also be considered for key contributing partners either inside or outside the organization.

-Reward and recognition of any kind can be a driving force for your team, use our free team building games for additonal ideas on how you can continually improve the skills of your team members and increase performance.
+Reward and recognition of any kind can be a driving force for your team, use our free team building games for additional ideas on how you can continually improve the skills of your team members and increase performance.

-Purpose of this activity: To lead your team in creating a team slogan or "battle cry" that inspires a vision of unity and teamwork.
+Purpose: To lead your team in creating a team slogan or "battle cry" that inspires a vision of unity and teamwork.
 This workshop is focused on getting people to visualize themselves as a lean and mean TEAM-machine!
 A team working together, maximizing their talents and achieving outstanding results.
 This is one of our most popular free team building games.

-For instance, when you hear "Just Do It", you think of athletes who are winners and associate that good feeling with Nike; when you hear "Quality is Job #1", you think of a quality automobile that will retain its value, and you associate that with Ford.
+For instance, when you hear the phrase "Just Do It", you think of athletes who are winners and associate that good feeling with Nike.
+When you hear "Quality is Job #1", you immediately think of a quality automobile that is tough and American made and you associate that with Ford.

 Let's think of some words that describe what your team might wish to become.
-Key words might include: (Sales, Convenience, Service, Leadership, Teamwork, Business Planning, Quality, Wealth Building, Freedom, Conservation and Volunteerism, etc.)
+Key words might include: (Sales, Convenience, Service, Leadership, Teamwork, Business Planning, Quality, Wealth Building, Freedom, Conservation or Volunteerism, etc.)

-In this team building game, the group consisted of a region manager and five district managers that had 20 direct reports and about 200 employees in the entire region.
+In this team building game, the group consisted of a region manager and five district managers that had 20 direct reports, so about 200 employees in the entire region.

 The management team felt that in order for them to succeed, it would require all 200+ employees to work together each and every day.
-After a lot of discussion, they identified their team with this phrase:
+After a lot of discussion, they identified their team with the following phrase, or battle cry:

-Here are a few ways in which they shared their vision with their team members, peers and customers:
+Here are a few ways in which the leader shared the team's vision with their business partners, peers and customers:

 So, what is your team's purpose?
 How does the team define itself?
 Have fun finding out using our free team building games and exercises.

-Purpose of this activity: This lesson is focused on getting people to think in terms of leadership.
-Create increased purpose and pride in your team by empowering them with increased leadership expectations.
+Purpose: This lesson is focused on getting people to think in terms of leadership.
+Create increased purpose and pride in your team by empowering them with clearly defined leadership expectations.
 When helping a co-worker or a customer, employees must understand their role as a leader.

-Introduction of the Exercise: (feel free to create your own similar story to support the exercise) Like many who come from a small town, I was amazed at the number of transients who made their home on the campus of the university I attended.
+Like many who come from a small town, I was amazed at the number of homeless transients who made their home on the campus of the university I attended.

 In fact, after a while, if I didn't see one of the regular panhandlers for a period of time, I would wonder where he was keeping himself.